velvetweatly/ChainWarden/README.md

 - A JSON output mode alongside the line oriented text, for callers that would rather parse than diff.

+## Reporting a security issue

+ChainWarden is a security tool, so please report problems responsibly.
+If you believe you have found a vulnerability in the certificate parsing, the chain builder, or anything else, do not open a public issue.
+Write to the private security contact address listed on the repository home page, include the exact input that triggered the problem (a minimal PEM bundle is ideal), and the version you tested against.
+Reports are acknowledged within a few days.
+The project has no bounty programme, but the standard library only design keeps the attack surface small by construction.

 ## License

 MIT.
 See [`LICENSE`](LICENSE).